Rick5054/legal-document-automation-n8n/README.md

 # Automated Legal Document Summary Workflow (n8n)

-Research-driven automation workflow that ingests legal documents from email, extracts structured insights using LLMs, and distributes results via Google Sheets and email.
+Research-driven automation system that ingests legal documents from email, extracts structured insights using LLMs, and distributes results via Google Sheets and email.

 ---

 ## 🔍 Overview
 This project implements an **end-to-end document intelligence pipeline** using **n8n**.
-It automatically processes incoming legal documents (complaints, contracts, filings), extracts structured summaries and key risk points using an LLM, and stores the results for operational and analytical use.
+It automatically processes incoming legal documents (complaints, contracts, filings), extracts concise summaries and key legal risk points using an LLM, and stores the results for operational tracking and downstream analysis.

 The workflow is designed to be:
 - reproducible